frakjs/frak/README.md

 [![Product Name Screen Shot][product-screenshot]](https://frakjs.com)

-**`frak`** is an agentless deployment tool for web apps.
-It leverages `rsync` over SSH to push files to a remote server, and is able to visualize file changes in a developer-friendly way. **`frak`** has a number of advanced features beyond syncing files to a remote server, such as keeping a history of deployments for easy rollback, showing file differences prior to pushing, and post-deploy hooks.
+**`frak`** is a tiny JavaScript binary for deployments that don’t need containers or repos—just fast, reliable file transfer from point A to point B.

-> “Frak it, ship it.”
+It leverages `rsync` over SSH to push files to a remote server, and is able to visualize file changes in a developer-friendly way. **`frak`** has a number of advanced features beyond syncing files to a remote server, such as keeping a history of deployments for easy rollback, showing file differences prior to pushing, and executing post-deploy hooks.

 ### 🚀 Features